-- give a true and fair view in accordance with applicable law and the 2012/13 Code of the financial transactions of the fund during the year ended 31 March 2013, and of the amount and disposition at that date of its assets and liabilities; - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the 2012/13 Code; and - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973 and the Local Government in Scotland Act 2003.
+- give a true and fair view in accordance with applicable law and the 2013/14 Code of the financial transactions of the fund during the year ended 31 March 2014, and of the amount and disposition at that date of its assets and liabilities; - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the 2013/14 Code; and - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973 and the Local Government in Scotland Act 2003.

-Opinion on other prescribed matters
+Opinion on other prescribed matter

-In my opinion the information given in the Foreword by Head of Finance for the financial year for which the financial statements are prepared is consistent with the financial statements.
+In my opinion the information given in the Foreword by Head of Finance, the Operating and Financial Review and the Governance Arrangements for the financial year for which the financial statements are prepared is consistent with the financial statements.